 Select a Business

 It’s wise to maintain a moderate financial cushion in the event of a downturn.
 This includes both emergency funds and a strong debt-coverage ratio.
 A healthy debt-coverage ratio varies, but the wider the gap between the business’s monthly cash flow and your debt payments, the lower the risk and the more likely you’ll be able to weather unexpected events.

-Balance Risk and Opportunity Co-Exist
+Balance Risk and Opportunity

 First-Time vs. Experienced Owners